 In 1976 Coburn moved to Australia and found the dog-eat-dog world of concert promotion across the Tasman to be tedious.
 He promoted a final tour in August 1984 – Emmylou Harris and the Hot Band.
 Coburn and his Australian wife Jewel (a former teenage actor and country music star) headed for Nashville, USA.

-If they struck gold signing Keith Urban, they struck multi-platinum in 1988 when Coburn signed on as manager for a new artist, Alan Jackson.
+Coburn struck gold signing Keith Urban, Then multi-platinum as manager for Alan Jackson.

 If they struck gold signing Keith Urban, they struck multi-platinum in 1988 when Coburn signed on as manager for a new artist, Alan Jackson, and then took a risk, signing Jackson to a brand new company, Arista Nashville.
 “The first single went to No.46,” recalls Coburn.
 “Then we had 13 consecutive country number ones.
 Jackson exploded to be a tour headliner within a year.”